Looking up to Cramalt Craig and Dùn Law from Cramalt Burn

 ok fab

 Ranges of rolling grass-covered hills twist and turn in the lands between Peebles and Moffat, on which Broad Law is the highest point.
-Fine access points for starting a hike up Broad Law are by Tweedsmuir and Megget Reservoir.
+Fine access points for starting a hike up Broad Law are by Tweedsmuir and Megget reservoir.

 This route begins from Megget reservoir, from where a fine estate track leads onto high ground and meets with fencelines.
 Most of the route traces faint paths following the fencelines over gentle climbs and descents and as such navigation is pretty straightforward.